byteAgenten/archer-callouts/README.md

 //Show the callout
 callout.show();

-//Call updatePosition() eache time the position of the source element changes callout.updatePosition();
+//Call updatePosition() each time the position of the source element changes callout.updatePosition();

 //Hide the callout